mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-05-16-patricia-f-portrait.md

 ---
-layout: work
+layout: media
 title: "Stylin' pose"
-description: "PaperFaces portrait of a Patricia F. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of a Patricia F. drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-patricia-f-lg.jpg
   thumb: paperfaces-patricia-f-150.jpg